-Restrictions And Rewards: How China Is Locking Down Half A Million Citizens
+Restrictions And Rewards: How China Is Locking Down Half A Billion Citizens

 Lockdown measures have been most severe in Hubei province, the epicenter of the coronavirus outbreak with nearly three-fourths of the 75,000-plus confirmed cases (as of Thursday) in China.

-In the weeks since January 23, when Wuhan, Hubei's capital city, prohibited anyone from leaving, government officials across the province have gradually ramped up efforts to keep residents inside their houses.
-Apartment compounds allowed people to go in and out through one gate; each household could only send one person out once every three days to purchase groceries; and everyone's temperature is checked upon entrance.
+In the weeks since Jan.
+23, when Wuhan, Hubei's capital city, prohibited anyone from leaving, government officials across the province have gradually ramped up efforts to keep residents inside their houses.
+Apartment compounds allowed people to go in and out through one gate, each household could only send one person out once every three days to purchase groceries, and everyone's temperature is checked upon entrance.

-But as the number of coronavirus cases continue to climb, Hubei officials have implemented more drastic policies on nearly 60 million residents.
+But as the number of coronavirus cases continues to climb, Hubei officials have implemented more drastic policies on nearly 60 million residents.

 The majority of China, which faces a lower density of coronavirus cases, has far less extreme controls.

-Many cities have utilized a monitoring scheme in which large neighborhoods are broken down into smaller grid-like units responsible for enforcing regulations.
+Many cities have utilized a monitoring scheme in which large neighborhoods are broken down into smaller gridlike units responsible for enforcing regulations.
 The method traces back to the way social order was maintained in Imperial China.

 Community officials — a mix of paid employees and volunteers, mostly retirees — tightly monitor activity such as going out or visiting other residential complexes.
-They can call the local police for backup in case anyone refuses to cooperate with temperature checks or isolation orders.
+They can call the local police for backup if anyone refuses to cooperate with temperature checks or quarantine orders.

 These officials, known as grid workers, are supposed to screen each person's temperature as they enter the complex — echoing the rules in Wuhan — and note whether they've recently left the city.
-Some neighborhoods have even distributed permits to residents so that only those who live there could get in.
+Some neighborhoods have even distributed permits to residents so that only those who live there can get in.

-But in practice, implementation of these control measures can be lax given that travel records largely rely on self-report and that not all workers are equally zealous.
+But in practice, implementation of these control measures can be lax given that travel records largely rely on self-reporting and that not all workers are equally zealous.

 The sheer number of grid workers dedicated to patrolling the streets in affected cities may offset weak enforcement of the rules in certain neighborhoods.
 Zhejiang province, which has one of the highest rates of virus cases outside of the epicenter in Hubei, says it now has 330,000 grid workers supervising households and neighborhoods.
 In Sichuan province, local governments have beefed up to 300,000 grid workers.

 Just one district in Beijing recruited 2,000 Communist party members to help out with grid work.
-They now patrol the gates of residential compounds, registering anyone with a recent travel history and enforcing a 14-day self-isolation.
+They now patrol the gates of residential compounds, registering anyone with a recent travel history and enforcing a 14-day self-quarantine.

-In addition to enlisting grid workers, local officials are rewarding anyone who reports neighbors and friends for attending social gatherings or refusing to self-isolate after traveling.
+In addition to enlisting grid workers, local officials are rewarding anyone who reports neighbors and friends for attending social gatherings or refusing to quarantine themselves after traveling.
 A person who disobeys these rules may be subjected to detention and fines for disrupting social order, a charge punishable under China's administrative law.

 Nearly all cities have prohibited group activities such as dinner parties to prevent mass infection.
-In one Fujian village, a man returning home from Wuhan attended several Lunar New Year celebrations before being diagnosed with COVID-19; as a result over 4,000 people who were also at these events were forced into isolation.
+In one Fujian village, a man returning home from Wuhan had attended several Lunar New Year celebrations before being diagnosed with COVID-19.
+As a result over 4,000 people who were also at these events were forced into quarantine.

 The steel manufacturing hub of Shijiazhuang says the local government will give citizens up to RMB2,000, or $290, for reporting anyone traveling from or returning from a visit to Wuhan, where the outbreak began.
 Another neighborhood in the southern city of Nanchang, near the border of the virus epicenter, will shell out RMB500 ($72) for those who turn in people running a fever.

-A district of the Sichuan city of Deyang is giving out a sliding scale of rewards up to RMB1000 ($143) for tips on an even wider variety of misbehavior, including people who trade wild animals, jack up prices on medical supplies and host family members who've traveled from outside the city.
+A district of the Sichuan city of Deyang is giving out a sliding scale of rewards up to RMB1,000 ($143) for tips on an even wider variety of misbehavior, including people who trade wild animals, jack up prices on medical supplies and host family members who've traveled from outside the city.

 Coastal Zhejiang province is cutting down on the amount of time people spend outdoors as a way to clamp down on the spread of the virus.
 In the city of Wenzhou, Zhejiang's capital Hangzhou and other surrounding municipalities, only one member of a household can leave every two days to buy groceries.
 Certain districts in Hangzhou scrapped this draconian approach less than a week after it was put in place after the public complained about the inconvenience.